valkyrie-fnd/valkyrie-stubs/README.md

 In order to extend the available cases take a look at [scenarios.go](./broken/scenario.go).

 Once started, use the web interface to inject an appropriate error.
-If repeated errors (of the same kind) are wanted, start as many instances of the web interface as wanted and inject the fault once per instance.
+If repeated errors (of the same kind) are wanted, start as many tabs of the web interface as wanted and inject the fault once per tab.

 Each fault will be triggered and subsequently reset by each wallet request (i.e. balance or transaction).
 To make sure the errors work as intended, the curl calls below might become handy.
 For proper game tests, run stubs together with valkyrie as described above, obtain a session token (see curl below) and fire wallet requests towards the appropriate provider endpoints.